 A full service Expedition Adventure which forms part of the Adventure Racing World Series.

-4 nights accommodation in our host resorts.
-Friday 18 May, Saturday 19 May, Friday 24 May, Saturday 25May.
+4 nights accommodation in our various host resorts.
+Friday 18 May, Saturday 19 May, Friday 25 May, Saturday 26 May.
 See Host resorts tab for details.

 Team Logistical support.

-An Expedition Africa garment and a race bib
+An Expedition Africa garment and a race Bib

 Kayaks and paddles for the team.